lucaliebenberg/fullstack-nft-dapp/README.md

 * [Project Status](#project-status)

 ## General Information
-- A Fullstack NFT Minitng Dapp that allows you to connect your smart contract to your React dApp project by building an NFT Minter using Metamask and Web3.
+- A Fullstack NFT Minting DApp that allows you to connect your smart contract to your React App, and be able to create and mint an NFT to your metamask wallet.
 - I made this project to improve my skills working with web3 technology and creating a Decentralised application, having deployed it to Etherscan on the Goerli testnet

 ## Technologies Used